Nespresso Vertuo vs Original: Which Line Is Better? (2023)

 If that is not enough variety for you, you may want to consider Keurig vs Nespresso.
 You won’t be able to make espresso with Keurig, but you’ll have many more coffees to choose from.
 Remember, there are NO coffee pods for the Original line.

-Unfortunately, Nespresso just raised the prices for both espresso and coffee pods around the world.
+Unfortunately, Nespresso recently raised the prices for both espresso and coffee pods around the world.
 Here are the latest US cost per pod reflecting the price increase at the start of 2023.
 No matter what model you choose, the pods only come in 10-packs.
 So for budgeting purposes, you should take the cost per pod below and multiply by 10 to get to the cost of the sleeve.